-Virtual reality is set to change the future of higher learning thanks to the countless practical training applications.
-The augmented and virtual reality landscape is not set to be an asset for only academia, but skills development, risk management construction training such CCNSG training courses as well.
+Both Virtual reality and Artificial reality are set to change the future of higher learning thanks to the countless practical training applications.
+The augmented and virtual reality landscape is not set to be an asset for only academia, but skills development, risk management construction and training.

 Educators are quickly learning that any subject can be paralleled within virtual reality.
 The safety of such training alone is reason enough to begin relying upon immersive simulations.
 Here we’ll be taking a closer look at the benefits of virtual reality within all levels of education and across all sectors.
 We are seeing exactly how and why the industry will be worth an estimated 40.4 billion US dollars by just 2020.